Driving to the University

 Sustainable Travel

-Welcome to the University sustainable travel pages.
-We are passionate about enabling every staff member, student and visitor to travel to and around our beautiful campuses in an environmentally friendly, safe and convenient manner.
-This page contains all of the information, offers and tips to help you make sustainable travel choices.
-The information on this page has been structured around the carbon travel hierarchy, which ranks travel methods in order of sustainability.
+From this page you will be able to access all of the information about sustainable travel options to and around the University, as well as offers and tips to help make sustainable travel as easy and affordable as possible.
+The information on this page has been structured around the carbon travel hierarchy, which structures travel methods in order of sustainability - from flying to no-carbon methods.
 The hierarchy acts as a helpful tool to consider the impact of travel decisions and consider any suitable alternatives.
-Follow the links below for offers, events and information…
+Air Pollution has been recognised as one of the biggest environmental health risks facing humans.
+As…

 Read More